SteveMcKeon/SteveMcKeon.github.io/about.md

 ### What will you find here?

 * Capture the Flag event writeups,
-* Outwardly random musings and reflections, and
+* Random musings and reflections, and
 * A place to gather my thoughts and keep track of accomplishments.